Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics

-Note that the process expression $\starpref{\act}\nil$ does not admit terminating behaviour; it does not have a transition sequence to a process expression from which no further transitions are possible.
+Note that the process expression $\starpref{\acta}\nil$ does not admit terminating behaviour; it does not have a transition sequence to a process expression from which no further transitions are possible.
 We want to identify a conveniently large subset of process expressions that do have decompositions, and to exclude the counterexample against existence of decompositions, we confine our attention to process expressions with terminating behaviour.
-Let us write $\cptermP\step{}\cptermP'$ if there exists $\act$ such that $\cptermP\step{\act}\cptermP'$; let us write $\cptermP\nstep{}$ if there does not exist $\cptermP'$ such that $\cptermP\step{}\cptermP'$, and let us denote by $\steps{}$ the reflexive-transitive closure of $\step{}$. \begin{defn} A process expression $\cptermP$ is \emph{weakly normed} if there exists $\cptermP'$ such that $\cptermP\steps{}\cptermP'$ and $\cptermP'\nstep{}$. \end{defn}